 While caves were prominent questing zones in World of Warcraft, Ban’Ethil Barrow Den was an anomaly in that the quest relating to it almost guaranteed you’d have to see all of it.
 Most similar quests for other races would simply ask the player to explore a part of it, kill a specific monster, or would just use a simpler design.
 Suffice it to say, my first successful World of Warcraft character ended up being a Human Mage.

 I am not sure how everybody else experienced this, but I personally wanted to get Pokémon because I was addicted to the anime as a kid, as opposed to watching the anime because of the games.
 It’s Pokémon that drove me to beg my parents for a gameboy.
 Unfortunate, because I never actually got far in it.

-As a fan of the anime, it was Pokémon Yellow that drew my attention because it featured Pikachu and, unlike the other games, here he’d actually follow you around.
-It was a fantastic selling point, except it presented a balancing problem for the game’s first gym.
+As a fan of the anime, it was Pokémon Yellow that drew my attention because it’s the only gen 1 game where a Pokémon followed you around; not to mention that Pokémon being THE Pikachu.
+It was a fantastic selling point!
+Except, it also presented a balancing problem for the game’s first gym.
 Brock is a stone-type trainer with a Geodude and a beefy Onix.
 With some training, a Squirtle or Bulbasaur can make quick work of both, but in Yellow your starter is always Pikachu, who is ineffective against rock.

 And since there are no watermills to train in or sprinkler systems to trigger, Pikachu is absolutely useless.
 Players had to make use of other Mons available in the region, limiting them to a paltry selection of bugs, birds, normal types, and a Mankey.
 It’s not impossible to form a winning strategy with this line-up, but especially for a younger player it’s not easy either.